 One woman complained of neck pain following the roadway encounter.
 The people involved had not been publicly identified as of Monday afternoon.

 Investigators are still working to determine what led to the crash along the interstate.
-We hope the woman receiving care makes a full and steady recovery.

 Why Neck Pain Is Common After a Highway Wreck